microsoft/fluentui/apps/fabric-website/src/pages/Overviews/ResourcesPage/docs/default/ResourcesContributionProcess.md

-Reference these step-by-step processes for contributing to the design toolkits, controls, icons and HIG.
+Reference these step-by-step processes for contributing to the design toolkits, controls, and icons.

 ### Fabric controls